broilo/Summaries/Hands-on_ML/chap3/README.md

     * If there're N classes, you'll need to train N(N-1)/2 classifiers.
     * The main advantage of OvO is that each classifier only needs to be trained on the part of the training set for the two classes that it must distinguish.

-* E.g., SVM's scale poorly with the size of the training set &rightarrow; OvO is preferred
+* E.g., SVM's scale poorly with the size of the training set &rightarrow; OvO is preferred since it's faster to train many classifiers on small training sets than few classifiers on larger training sets.
+    * For most binary classification algorithms &rightarrow; OvA is preferred.

+* Scikit-Learn detects when you try to use a binary classification algorithm for a multiclass classification task
+    * It automatically runs OvA &rightarrow; except for SVM which uses OvO.

+## Error Analysis

 # Keywords